Please direct your questions related to the Small Business Grant process to the hotline: (877) 298-3539

 - In operation before January 1, 2020.
 Businesses incorporated after January 1, 2020 are not eligible

-- A Home-based business with a Seminole County Business Tax Receipt, a mobile business with a Seminole County Business Tax Receipt, or a business with between 2-50 employees that is not home-based or mobile.
+- A Home-based business with a Seminole County Business Tax Receipt, a mobile business with a current Seminole County Business Tax Receipt, or a business with between 2-50 employees that is not home-based or mobile.
 Home-based businesses and mobile business that do not possess a Seminole County Business Tax Receipt and businesses with more than 50 employees are not eligible for this grant

 - Legally registered, fully licensed (as required by applicable law), and up to date on tax payments/filings.
 If your business holds all licenses required by Seminole County and the State of Florida, has filed the necessary tax documentation, and has paid all business taxes, your business is eligible